LinuxpowerLudo/Pairs-Trading-Project/README.md

 ## Method 1: Johansen's Test:
 In this approach, for a given set of pairs, Johansen's test was used to assess the Hedge Ratio between two stocks in a pair and place trades when the spread deviates by a prespecified threshold from the mean.

-1. The trading logic is that the algorithm calculates the eigen vectors and eigen values using last year's prices, and uses the eigen vector with correspoding largest eigen value as the hedge ratio.
+1. The trading logic is that the algorithm calculates the eigen vectors and eigen values using last year's prices, and uses the corresponding eigen vector of the largest eigen value as the hedge ratio.
 2. Using this hedge ratio, it calculates the spread.
 3. With that spread, the halflife is calculated, which is used as a window measure for the rolling mean and standard deviation of the spread.
 4. Lastly the Zscore is computed that assess the deviation of the spread from the mean spread as a multiple of the standard deviation.